mclaybaugh/linux-setup/README.md

     Sync files from a local directory to a remote location.
 Can do the following as prompted:
     - pull files from remote
     - backup files to remote

-## Components that I DO NOT use

-I started this when I had Arch linux installed, and then I shortly after moved to Ubuntu (18.04).
-Most of the unused items are from when I was on Arch linux.

-1. redshift.conf

-    I use the default Ubuntu Gnome option for this at the moment

-2. .config/i3/config

-    I use Gnome with Ubuntu.

-3. init.el

-    I used emacs for a bit to try it out, but I am just using neovim and vscode currently